markup-theme/markup-theme/markup_theme/source/tutorials.rst

 Font Awesome is an `open source icon library <https://fontawesome.com/license/free>`__ that offers a free standard set of icons.
 The |theme| theme uses a single unmodified CSS and a single unmodified JavaScript file from the Font Awesome Free for the Web library.

-.. note:: To view the icons in the Free for the Web library, see https://fontawesome.com/icons?d=gallery&m=free.
+.. note:: Use any `icon in the Free for the Web library <https://fontawesome.com/icons?d=gallery&m=free>`__.
 You may need to upgrade the CSS and JavaScript files in the |theme| theme to use the same set that is on the Font Awesome website.

 **Upgrade the Font Awesome Free for the Web library**